 These treatments might seem to work, owing to the regressive fallacy and post hoc thinking.
 Most things fluctuate, from Apple stock to Aaron Rodgers’ QBR to your great aunt’s heartburn.
 People’s selective memory and tendency to credit the good and forget the bad helps to drive alternative medicine.
 Meanwhile, failures are explained away through ad hoc hypotheses.
 When Pat Paulsen died from cancer while receiving alternative medicine, his daughter blamed the fact that the treatment hadn’t started sooner, when the real culprit was that it was started at all.

 In scientific medicine there will be disagreement, error, testing, change, and improvement.
 Meanwhile, homeopathy, reflexology, Reiki, aromatherapy, and therapeutic touch will continue using the same methods.
 Their practitioners will seldom challenge each other, except when claiming exclusive cures that are backed by no testing or independent confirmation.
 Doctors and scientists publish in journals and are subject to peer review and challenges.
-Alternative medicine practitioners post to their websites are hostile to criticism.
+Alternative medicine practitioners are often hostile to criticism, sometimes accusing the person of clandestinely acting on on Big Pharma’s behalf.

 But the choice is yours.
 You can use proven medicine, alternative medicine, or my method of just hoping it goes away.
 If the latter works for you, send me $10.